prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Overview

-The Universal User ID module supports multiple ways of establishing pseudonymous IDs for users, which is an important way of increasing the value of header bidding.
+The User ID module supports multiple ways of establishing pseudonymous IDs for users, which is an important way of increasing the value of header bidding.
 Instead of having several exchanges sync IDs with dozens of demand sources, a publisher can choose to integrate with one of these ID schemes:

 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. TradeDesk).
 The result is stored in the user’s browser for future requests and is passed to bidder adapters to pass it through to SSPs and DSPs that support the ID scheme.
 * **PubCommon ID** – an ID is generated on the user’s browser and stored for later use on this publisher’s domain.

 ## How It Works

-1. The publisher builds Prebid.js with the optional Universal ID module
+1. The publisher builds Prebid.js with the optional User ID module
-1. The page defines universal ID configuration in `pbjs.setConfig()`
+1. The page defines User ID configuration in `pbjs.setConfig()`
 1. When `setConfig()` is called, and if the user has consented to storing IDs locally, the module is invoked to call the URL if needed
-   1. If the relevant local storage is present, the module doesn't call the URL and instead parses the scheme-dependent format, injecting the resulting ID into bidRequest.universalID.
+   1. If the relevant local storage is present, the module doesn't call the URL and instead parses the scheme-dependent format, injecting the resulting ID into bidRequest.userIds.
-1. An object containing one or more IDs (bidRequest.universalID) is made available to Prebid.js adapters and Prebid Server S2S adapters.
+1. An object containing one or more IDs (bidRequest.userIds) is made available to Prebid.js adapters and Prebid Server S2S adapters.

-Note that universal IDs aren't needed in the mobile app world because device ID is available in those ad serving scenarios.
+Note that User IDs aren't needed in the mobile app world because device ID is available in those ad serving scenarios.

 Also note that not all bidder adapters support all forms of user ID.
 See the tables below for a list of which bidders support which ID schemes.